LifeMC/LifeSkript/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: Suggest an idea for this project
+about: Suggest an idea for this project.
+title: ''
+labels: 'type: feature request'
+assignees: ''

 ---